cdzombak/thingshub/README.md

 You may also want to add `.thingshubconfig` to your `~/.gitignore`.

+Run with the `-verbose` flag to see the final, resolved configuration.

 #### Parameters

 These may be used in a configuration file (`param = value`) or on the CLI (`-param value`).